100% FREE CONSULTATION

 Funeral and burial expenses are another common economic damage that can be compensated in a wrongful death case.

-If the deceased was the primary breadwinner or contributed to the family’s financial stability, the surviving family members may be entitled to compensation for the loss of future earnings.
+If your loved one was the primary breadwinner or contributed to the family’s financial stability, the surviving family members may be entitled to compensation for the loss of future earnings

 Non-economic damages play a key role in compensating the emotional and subjective losses experienced by the surviving family members.
 These damages are often sought to acknowledge the pain, suffering, and loss of companionship that result from the wrongful death.

-At Goldberg & Loren, our experienced team of attorneys is dedicated to providing compassionate and effective legal representation to families in Salem, Oregon who have lost a loved one in a wrongful death.
+At Goldberg & Loren, our Salem wrongful death attorneys are dedicated to providing compassionate and effective legal representation to families who have lost a loved one.

-From investigating the incident to gathering evidence and building a strong case, our personal injury lawyers are committed to fighting for your rights and seeking the justice you deserve.
+From investigating the wrongful death to gathering evidence and building a strong case, our wrongful death lawyers are committed to fighting for your rights and seeking the justice you deserve.

 When you choose Goldberg & Loren, you can trust that your case will be handled with the utmost professionalism and dedication.
-Contact our personal injury lawyers in Salem today to schedule a free consultation.
+Contact our Salem personal injury lawyers today to schedule a free consultation.

 Source: